 The per capita income in Groton in 2018 was $59,674, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $238,696 for a family of four.

 The most common language spoken in Groton is English.
-Other important languages spoken here include Chinese and Langs. of India.
+Other important languages spoken here include French and Langs. of India.